This post contains affiliate links.

 Use scraps of material from those things that have been special to you for this.

-You don’t need much as it will grow over the years, especially in love and memories but never in cost.
+You don’t need much as it will grow over the years, especially in love and memories but never at cost.

 It seems like every week; there is a new protest or event that you need to attend.